mortend/xbash/README.md

 ```
 $ xbash --version

-ERROR: Bash was not found.
+ERROR: 'bash' was not found.
 This can be solved by installing Git.

 Please get Git from https://git-scm.com/downloads and try again.
 ```